 By Joe Burto from Boston, MA

 Both squash varieties are a winter squash.
 They both should be picked when the vine starts to die back.
-Once cut off the vine they should be cured before storing.

 Can I cut the ends of the vines off when they get about ten ft. long to stop the vines from growing and have more energy going to the fruit.